jimm/kronut/README.md

 Kronut can't save the set list itself.
 Remember to do that. kronut> h
   e: edit current slot
+  r: re-edit (does not get data from Kronos)
   p: print current slot
   d: dump current slot
   h: this help (also '?')